-Social Security is here for young people when a parent passes away.
-We know that the loss of a parent isn’t just emotionally painful; it can be devastating to a family’s finances.
-In the same way that Social Security helps to lift up the disabled and elderly when they need it, we support families when an income-earning parent dies.
+For young people whose parent passes away, Social Security is here.
+Losing a parent is both emotionally painful and, often times, devastating to a family’s finances.
+In the same way that Social Security helps to lift up the disabled and seniors when they need it, we support families when an income-earning parent dies.